expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-01/lab01.md

 #### Practice Exercises

-1. Draw a straight line on a canvas, use the following methods;
+1. Draw a straight line on a canvas, use the following methods; <br/>
-    moveTo(x,y) - defines the starting point of the line lineTo(x,y) - defines the ending point of the line To actually draw the line, you must use one of the "ink" methods, like stroke().
+    moveTo(x,y) - defines the starting point of the line <br/>
+    lineTo(x,y) - defines the ending point of the line <br/>
+   To actually draw the line, you must use one of the "ink" methods, like stroke().
+2. Draw a circle